crcx/retroforth/README.md

     make -kis

-If you are building an an older Linux system and are running into problems, try using the `build.sh` script:
+If you are building an an older Linux system and are running into problems, try using the alternative Makefile:

-    sh build.sh

-Or the alternate `Makefile.linux`:

     make -f Makefile.linux